 Mill Creek Recreation Center, run through the City of Philadelphia, offers athletic opportunities and after-school programming for children and families in the Mill Creek neighborhood of Philadelphia.
 Our games take place at their softball field each week.
 We supported their after-school Bravo Hood program for several seasons and, in the summer of 2014, began supporting the first annual Mill Creek Tee-Ball Camp, run by the neighborhood organization Men of Mill Creek.
 We also sponsor the trophies and t-shirts for the Tommy C. Howell summer basketball camp each year and the t-shirts for the Norman Pennock mini basketball camp.

 Philadelphia Ronald McDonald House

-Since our inception, we have supported the Philadelphia Ronald McDonald House through player donations, league fee donations, and wish list drives.
+Since our inception, we have supported the Philadelphia Ronald McDonald House through player donations, league fee donations, and wish list drives, including supporting a Happy Fund to provide tickets to local attractions and bring in traveling exhibits, such as the Zoo on Wheels, for children and their families.
 Since 1974, the Philadelphia Ronald McDonald House has supported families of seriously ill children by creating a community of comfort and hope.
-Their programs include two Ronald McDonald Houses, two Ronald McDonald Family Rooms, and Ronald McDonald Camp.

 Heifer International Sierra Leone

 Heifer International Sierra Leone worked with vulnerable and resource poor communities, especially women and youth, to alleviate hunger and poverty.
 They helped impoverished families become self-reliant through the gift of farm animals and training in order to realize their vision of a country of peaceful communities with sustainable livelihoods for all co-existing in a healthy environment.
 Though Heifer has now exited Sierra Leone, previous league fees supported the construction of a rice mill in Kangama in rural Kailahun District.